Armco CU Savings Account

 Youth accounts, also known as UTMA accounts, are allowable under the Pennsylvania Uniform Gift to Minors Act.
 This is a custodial account that allows parents or other interested parties to give a gift of money to a minor without the need of a court-appointed guardian.
-A custodial account is listed under the minor’s name and social security number and all funds must be used for the child’s benefit.
+A custodial account is listed under the minor’s name and social security number, but the custodian is responsible for transactions on the account.

-Youth Accounts can be opened as soon as the child has an established Social Security Number.
+- An UTMA account can be opened as soon as the child has a Social Security Number.

 Coverdale Education Savings Account

 It’s never too early to start saving for education expenses!
 A Coverdale Education Savings account is just one of the many programs available to save for college.
 Check with your financial advisor for more options.